Looking for awesome Kauai activities? Check out this North Shore Kauai Food Tour by Tasting Kauai for your next Kauai vacation.

 And there were areas for the kids to run around and stretch their legs.
 Some even had cute photo ops.

 Plus, there was actually not too much driving.
 And the drives were short enough that we didn’t worry about the kids falling asleep before the next stop.
+It was partly a walking food tour too I would even say!

 The food portions were large enough to share with kids.
 I believe that it’s a good way for children to try local cuisine without wasting full meals.